The Downsides of Le Michelin Guide and its Coveted Stars

 Michelin’s pomposity and imposition of standards act like a straightjacket for chefs, shackling them to the menu and practices that earned them each star and creating an industry without growth, personality or flare.

-Decidedly one of the highest symbols of status, professionalism and honour a restaurant can attain, chefs worldwide strive relentlessly all year round in hopes of earning the coveted Michelin star.
+Decidedly one of the highest symbols of status, professionalism and honour a restaurant can attain, the coveted Michelin star is what chefs worldwide would strive relentlessly all year round in hopes of attaining.

 While best known for its tires, the Paris-based Michelin brand is also famous for its annual Michelin Guide, an online travel encyclopedia in support of local and international attractions, aimed at inspiring road trips.
 Initially published in 1900, the Michelin Guide only began incorporating a star system in 1926 — emphasising the quality and flavour of food, mastery of culinary techniques and personality of dishes at restaurants seemingly overlooked or hidden in plain sight.

 Despite its primary focus on the European region, in 2005 the guide published its first United States edition and soon the stars had spread across the globe — making Michelin stars the hallmark of fine dining by many of the world’s expert chefs and restaurant patrons.

 According to Andrew Pern, chef-owner of The Star at Harome, upon receiving a Michelin star, the restaurant’s turnover went up by an average of 22 per cent each month and 60 per cent overall.
 While Chef Pern describes the Michelin Guide as a “seal of approval” which massively alters both team morale and public perception.

 Despite reports of Michelin star recipients experiencing a significant increase in restaurant traffic, business and media exposure, not everyone seems as eager to be part of the Michelin guide.
 The innumerable perks aside, certain disapproving chefs consider the rank system one of the cruellest tests in the world, forcing chefs to work year-round for a defining moment they will never know is coming or has passed.